 PhD (Biosystems Engineering) (McGill)

-A different view of ecological engineering is the study of existing ecosystems to learn how materials and energy flow through them.
-We use this knowledge to improve the design of technological systems.
-An example of such ecosystem-inspired design is the passive ventilation of a building based on the principle of convective airflow through termite mounds.
+A different view of ecological engineering is the study of material and energy flows through natural ecosystems to inspire the design of improved technology.
+An example of such ecomimetic design is the passive ventilation of buildings based on the principle of convective airflow through termite mounds.

 - Optimiser la gestion des eaux de surface et l'irrigation des arbres urbains

 - Ecological engineering for optimal management of agricultural and municipal organic residues

 - Management strategies for nutrient use efficiency and greenhouse gas emissions reduction from biosolids-amended soils in Canada